-Fibres are the sclerenchyma cells that are associated with the vascular tissues and are a component of plant skeleton.
+Fibres are the sclerenchyma cells that are associated with the vascular tissues and are a component of the plant skeleton.
 The cells are long with pointed ends.
 They are the raw materials which are available in the form of thin, long continuous threads and flexible strands that are spun into yarn and made into fabrics.

 Fibre crops are grouped into three categories: textile fibres, cordage fibres, and filling fibres.

 Let us know in detail about the different fibre crops.

 In the olden days, the old textiles were recycled to obtain fibres.
 Nowadays, fibre is obtained from the fibre plant.
 The type of fibre determines the extraction process to be used.